sdeigm/uni-meter/doc/input/TibberPulse.md

-# Using Tibber Pulse as input source
+# Using Tibber Pulse as the input source

 The Tibber Pulse local API can be used as an input source.
 To use this API, the local HTTP server has to be enabled on the Pulse bridge.
 How this can be done is described for instance here